dfxe/ruby-for-instance/README.md

 # Ruby for instance
-Quick walkthrough of the ruby language.
+Quick walkthrough of some of Ruby's features.
 Made with Jekyll.

 [**Try out the demo!**](https://ruby-mid.pages.dev/)